ValGrowth/SMM2_RTA_AssistTool/SMM2_RTA_AssistTool/SMM2_RTA_AssistTool/Docs/ReadmeEN.txt

 ◇ Environment ◇

+	This only works on 1920x1080 resolution video devices.

-	We're only able to confirm the operation under the following conditions.
+	I only able to confirm the operation under the following conditions.
 	・Using the "AvarMedia GC550" on Windows10 PC.
 	・Using the "Open Broadcast Software" with "OBS-VirtualCam" plugin on Windows10 PC.
 	In other environment, I have not confirmed behavior.